 Tropical Deforestation : A Few Causes

 This trend continues today as well as there is an increased pressure on the availability of land that is suitable for agriculture.
 The increase in the global population has put added pressure on the governments around the world to meet the mounting demands for food and other resources.

-This is one of the major contributors to tropical deforestation, and in fact, it would not be wrong to say that infrastructure development leads to several other factors that cause deforestation.
+This is one of the major contributors to tropical deforestation, and, infrastructure development leads to several other factors that cause deforestation.
 To ensure that remote areas are accessible, and to make it easier to transport goods from one place to another, countries clear tropical forests which pave way for a highway or a railway line.

 We rely on fossil fuels to a large extent, which encourages commercial logging, which in turn leads to deforestation on a large-scale.
 This problem is grave in Africa, where there are no measures in place to check illegal logging.

 These were some of the prime reasons that lead to deforestation.
-As we mentioned before, these factors are not mutually exclusive and each one of them contributes to the other.
+As we mentioned earlier, these factors are not mutually exclusive and each one of them contributes to the other.
 A road which is built to gain access to a remote area can make it easier for migrating populations to clear forests for land and agriculture.

 Several governments over the years have justified tropical deforestation as one of the ways to tackle poverty and to generate revenue for the country, but it is important that we think about the damage that this activity can cause to our future generations.
 Effective policies and laws can help in the fight against tropical deforestation.